-Choose "Wireless" \rightarrow "Advanced", you will see the screen of Wireless--Advanced settings shown as below.
+Choose "Wireless"→"Advanced", you will see the screen of Wireless--Advanced settings shown as below.

 Wireless Advanced

-clients in power-save AN interface.
-You can select a particular channel on which to operate,set the fragmentation threshold, e mode, set the beacon interval for the access point and set whether short or long preambles are used.
+This page allows you to configure advanced featu set the RTS threshold, set the wakeup interval for Click "Save/Apply" to configure the advanced wirel res of the wireless LAN ir clients in power-save mo ess options. nterface.
+You can select a particular channel on which to operate, set the fragmentation threshold, ide, set the beacon interval for the access point and set whether short or long preambles are used.

 Channel: Auto 🗸 Current: 1 (interference: acceptable)

 Mode: 11bgn 🗸

 Bandwidth: Auto 🗸

 Fragmentation Threshold: 2346

 RTS Threshold: 2347

 DTIM Interval: 1

 Beacon Interval: 100

 Transmit Power: 100% 🗸

-WMM(Wi-Fi Multimedia): Enabled 🗸
+WMM(Wi-Fi Multimedia): Enabled V

 Save/Apply

 - Channel: Select the channel you want to use from the drop-down List.
 This field determines which operating frequency will be used.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode: In the drop-down list you can select "11b", "11bg", "11bgn" and "11n only".
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Mode: In the drop-down list you can select "11b", "11g", "11bg", "11bgn" and "11n only".
 "11bgn" allows both 802.11b, 802.11g and 802.11n wireless stations to connect to the router. - Bandwidth: Select the Bandwidth you want to use from the drop-down List.
 If bigger bandwidth is selected, device could transmit and receive data with higher speed.